susam/emacs4cl/README.md

 This section describes how to enable Paredit and Rainbow Delimiters.
 These are not absolutely essential for having an interactive programming environment for Common Lisp.
-However many programmers find them useful while some do not find them useful.
+However many programmers find them useful while some do not.

-In case you decide not to use either Paredit or Rainbow, then you may skip this section.
+In case you decide not to use either Paredit or Rainbow Delimiters, then you may skip this section.
 In that case, you might also want to remove these packages from the `dolist` expression of [`.emacs`].

   - Enable Paredit while editing Emacs Lisp code: